mstksg/inCode/copy/entries/the-baby-paradox.md

 3. Therefore, because baby loves baby, baby must be me. (instantiate axiom 2 with axiom 1 with $x = \text{Baby}$)

+If you don't care about the Haskell, now is a good place to stop!
+Woo hoo congrats :) Wasn't that life-enriching?
+Hope you have a nice rest of your day and thanks for reading.

 ## Haskell as a Theorem Prover

+Anyway now let's talk about Haskell.
 First, some background: when using Haskell as a theorem prover, you represent the theorem as a type, and _proving_ it involves _constructing_ a value of that type --- you create an inhabitant of that type.

 Using the Curry-Howard correspondence (often also called the Curry-Howard isomorphism), we can pair some simple logical connectives with types: